 Additionally, the wearable has a barcode reader installed for hands-free scanning.
 These features allow ProGlove to help assemblers quickly navigate through the space they are working in, make decisions faster, thus, improving efficiency and security on the premises.

 Smartwatches are, probably, the most popular consumer IoT wearables.
 However, hardly would Apple watch or Garmin be very helpful or even could survive the tough industrial environment of assembly lines or a repair shop.

 Connected to administration and data analytics, WorkerBase is a valuable tool in management’s hands and on employees’ wrists.

 Spes the technology company and Italian protection clothes manufacturer Grassi joined forces in the startup initiative to create an ultimate IoT wearable for the industrial environment.
 The companies have built a smart sensor jacket which could provide safety for the wearers.

 The jacket tracks a range of human body parameters such as hydration and body position as well as environmental conditions, for example, the concentration of harmful gases in the air.
 It’s equipped with emergency signals and a range of features to report a user about the danger and help avoid it.
 Additionally, it’s connected to the control room for guided management and sending data in real-time for remote monitoring and analytics.

-At Digiteum, we have extensive experience in both IoT system design and development in general and IoT development for wearables.
+At Digiteum, we have extensive experience in both IoT software design and development in general and software development for wearables.
 Check our IoT and data analytics projects in energy, healthcare, wellness, entertainment, production, IT and other areas.

-Whether you are looking for help to launch an ambitious IoT project, develop a complex enterprise IoT system with multiple connected devices, spaces and users, or seek consultation from an experienced IoT architect and developer about your IoT wearable idea, we can provide qualified help.
+Whether you are looking for a software development company to help you launch an ambitious IoT project, develop a complex enterprise IoT system with multiple connected devices, spaces and users, or seek consultation from experienced architects and developers for your wearable application, we can provide qualified help.
 Contact our team and request a free consultation.